jerrold00j/Featurepreneur_Season_3/README.md

 Image_Jina.ipynb is the Example basic code for Image search engine.

-Jina_Text_search.ipynb is the code to build Backend for Text Search Engine Project.
+Jina_Text_search.ipynb is the code to build Backend for Text Search Engine Project which is still in development.

 Demo_Streamlit.py is semantic search by normal functions with a webpage like frontend.